Shannon-Goddard/Correlation_vs_Causation/README.md

 - Ventura
 - San Diego

-Where the median home prices are easily doubled.
-Pricing can be seen on [laalmanac.com](http://www.laalmanac.com/economy/ec37.php) Meaning, the single gross annual income would, also, have to double.
+These counties the median home prices are, easily, doubled.
+Meaning, the gross annual income would, also, have to double.
+Pricing can be seen on [laalmanac.com](http://www.laalmanac.com/economy/ec37.php)

 Going back to the "Grandfather Warehouse Clerk making a maximum wage of $20.11, their gross annual income would be calculated by **hourly rate X 40 hours a week X 52 weeks a year = $41,828.80**.
 A Kroger employee working for 20-30 years to make maximum wage would only be able to afford a home valued at $125,486.40, when using the best practice of three times your annual income.
-It would take 2.79, almost 3 incomes to live in a median valued home in the cheapest county of southern California when at maximum wage job in the top 20 fortune 500 company.
-It would be intresting to see what in deapth analysis could reveal.
+It would take 2.79, almost 3 incomes, to live in a median valued home in the cheapest county of southern California when at maximum wage job in the top 20 fortune 500 company.
+It would be intresting to see what an in deapth analysis could reveal.